BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

 = 1.0.11 =
-* FIXED : …
+* IMPROVED : the rendering of the reservation date time picker.
-* TESTED : Compatibility of the reservation system with Wordpress 4.2.1
+* TESTED : Compatibility of the reservation system with Wordpress 4.2.1 and Wordpress 4.2.2.
+* FIXED : Issue with picture animation of the theme Divi2.

 == Changelog ==